 The Designer will comply with the General Principles of Prevention (of accidents) as specified in the First Schedule of the Safety, Health and Welfare at Work (General Application) Regulation and liaise with the Project Supervisor for the Design Stage (PSDP) appointed by the Client and the Project Supervisor appointed for the Construction Stage as required by the "Safety, Health and Welfare at Work (Construction) Regulations, 2013".

 4.3 Safety in Use

-Bridge parapets will be designed as pedestrian and cyclist parapets in accordance with IS EN1317, the headroom and cross section will be designed in accordance with TII DN-GEO- 03036 (historical ref.
+Parapets will be designed for collision loading in accordance with IS EN1317, the headroom and cross section will be designed in accordance with TII DN-GEO- 03036 (historical ref.
 TD 27).

 4.4 Lighting